 This article is part of a larger series on POS Systems.

-- Loyverse: Best free POS with a choice of payment providers and a loyalty program
+- Loyverse: Best for free customer loyalty program

-- Lightspeed: Best for restaurants and stores with complex inventories
+- Lightspeed Retail: Best for managing complex inventories

-- Clover POS: Best for business owners that want to choose their merchant account
+- Clover POS: Best for choosing your own merchant account

 Best Mobile POS Apps Compared

 Square POS is not only our top choice for mobile POS apps, it is also the best overall POS software and the top-recommended free POS solution because it’s compatible with many business types and offers high-quality features at a low price.
 It offers free POS accounts for retailers, restaurants, and service businesses, all including corresponding apps you can download for free and take your business on the go.